 Ruling parties could face steep losses amid voter dissatisfaction, analysts say.

-Haider changed from a young firebrand to an experienced politician in the past decade, helping the BZOe party, only founded in 2005, to its best result in general elections held last month.
+Haider had changed from a young firebrand to an experienced politician in the past decade, helping the BZOe party, only founded in 2005, to its best result in general elections held last month.

-His anti-foreigner comments and apparent endorsement of some Nazi policies had led to international condemnation.
+He had led the right into a coalition government from 2000 to 2006, but his anti-foreigner comments and apparent endorsement of some Nazi policies had led to international condemnation.

 In the 1990s, he reproached Austria’s government by citing the “proper labour policies” of Adolf Hitler’s Third Reich.
 On another occasion he referred to Nazi concentration camps in a parliamentary debate as “penal camps”.